-For the period from July 31, 2020 (date of commencement of operations) through December 31, 2020, we declared (i) a regular cash dividend of \$0.35 per share of our common stock, relating to the period since our inception through the fourth quarter of 2020, to be paid on December 30, 2020 to stockholders of record as of December 23, 2020 and (ii) a special cash dividend of approximately \$0.26 per share of our common stock to be paid on December 30, 2020 to stockholders of record as of December 30, 2020 to stockholders of record as of December 30, 2020 to stockholders of record as of December 23, 2020.
+For the period from July 31, 2020 (date of commencement of operations) through December 31, 2020, we declared (i) a regular cash dividend of \$0.35 per share of our common stock, relating to the period since our inception through the fourth quarter of 2020, to be paid on December 30, 2020 to stockholders of record as of December 23, 2020 and (ii) a special cash dividend of approximately \$0.26 per share of our common stock to be paid on December 30, 2020 to stockholders of record as of December 23, 2020.
 The total amount of the regular cash dividend payment and the special cash dividend payment was approximately \$2.2 million and \$1.6 million, respectively.
 The payment of these dividends, including the special cash dividend, is not indicative of our ability to pay such dividends in the future.